ferretj/papers/mds/fasttext.md

 Since output space is large, computing the linear classifier roughly costs O(*number of classes* * *dimensionality of input*).

+As in Huffman coding, the hierarchical softmax uses a binary tree whose leaves are single classes.
+The estimated probability of belonging to a given class is equal to the products of probabilities of all parent nodes.

+The tree is explored using depth-first search, and exploiting the fact that the probability of a node is lower than its parents', a basic discard scheme can be used to reduce the complexity to O(*number of classes* * log(*dimensionality of input*)).

 **work in progress !**